MichelleWasabi/portfolio/README.md

-#Portfolio
-Temporary build of my portfolio.
-Started the portfolio on Webflow then migrated it out and began customizining it on my own.
-Will rebuild in GatsbyJS.
+# Michelle Wasabi Portfolio

+### Current

+This version started out in Webflow then migrated to VScode where I made updates and cusomization.

+### Future Plans

+Will rebuild in GatsbyJS